-Information systems students have the opportunity to run their own IT consulting venture, where students seek clients in the community, perform analysis, and build technical solutions to solve business problems.
+Management information systems students have the opportunity to run their own IT consulting venture, where students seek clients in the community, perform analysis, and build technical solutions to solve business problems.
 Students work "in the business" as well as "on the business," developing projects while managing accounting records and human resources.
 Students get paid for their client work, and partner with an advisory board of Millikin alumni.

 Positions can be found in a variety of organizations and industries, ranging from small businesses to Fortune 500 companies.
-Many information systems graduates go on to work for companies like State Farm, Caterpillar Inc., and Archer Daniels Midland Co.
+Many management information systems graduates go on to work for companies like State Farm, Caterpillar Inc., and Archer Daniels Midland Co.
 Graduates obtain a variety of jobs, such as:

 - Database analyst

 - Application developer

 Students are given access to industry-standard resources.
 Millikin has a dedicated, restricted access IS computer lab, complete with state-of-the-art machines and enterprise-grade software, many of which are available as downloads.
 Partnerships with Fortune 100 companies such as Oracle, Microsoft, IBM and vmware provide students with the tools needed to build skills and become employable.

 Courses change each semester, so this list should not be considered a commitment to these individual topics.
 However, this does represent a list of many of our current and popular courses.
 The list is provided so that you can begin to imagine your academic career at Millikin in this major.